Pinball Quest: RPG mode

-Reception
+Reception and legacy

-Retrospective reviews of Pinball Quest focus on the novelty of its RPG elements.
-The game has been called a "curious mix of genres", with some reviewers describing it in more extreme terms, stating it is "among the most bizarre genre hybrids in the history of video games" and a "baffling experiment."
+Pinball Quest has received mixed reviews over time, and many reviewers focus on the novelty of its RPG elements.
+The game has been called a "curious mix of genres", with some reviewers describing it in more extreme terms, stating it is "among the most bizarre genre hybrids in the history of video games" and a "baffling experiment".